ronmarco/project-pages/_posts/2017-03-10-Ultimate-Alarm-Clock.md

 For the interface, you could use Tasker or one of the many <a href="https://home-assistant.io/components/#all" target="_blank">Home Assistant components</a> to set the alarm clock automatically using information from your phone.

 For the scripts, you can adjust timing.
-For example, by adding `- delay: 00:05:00`, you can delay an service by 5 minutes (<a href="https://home-assistant.io/docs/scripts/" target="_blank">more information here</a>).
+For example, adding `- delay: 00:05:00` will delay a service by 5 minutes (<a href="https://home-assistant.io/docs/scripts/" target="_blank">more information here</a>).

 For the automation, you can create conditions to prevent the alarm from going off on weekends.